-The Statement of Accounts summarises the Council's transactions for the 2012/13 financial year and its position at the year end of 31 March 2013.
+The Statement of Accounts summarises the Council's transactions for the 2013/14 financial year and its position at the year end of 31 March 2014.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2011.
 They are required to be prepared in accordance with proper accounting practices.

-This Statement of Accounts has been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
-The statements comply with the CIPFA Service Reporting Code of Practice 2012/13 (SeRCOP), supported by International Financial Reporting Standards (IFRS) and other relevant statutory guidance.
+This Statement of Accounts summarises the Council's and Group transactions for the 2013/14 financial year and its position at the year end of 31 March 2014.
+It has been prepared in accordance with the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom (the Code) 2013/14.
+The statements comply with the CIPFA Service Reporting Code of Practice 2013/14 (SeRCOP), supported by International Financial Reporting Standards (IFRS) and other relevant statutory guidance.